 A few days after her suicide attempt, Stephenie located a therapist in Atlanta to help her understand gender incongruity.
 They emailed back and forth several times a day for a few weeks.
 “Finally, I found the courage to drive down and see her in person.
 We connected right away.
 I saw her once a week for a few months.
 I didn’t feel like blowing my brains out anymore.”

 After several months of sessions, the therapist persuaded Stephenie to move to Atlanta and begin living full-time in her preferred gender.
 “I couldn’t go on the way I was.
 I‘d lost my house in foreclosure and didn’t have any place to live,” she explained.

-Two weeks later, with her red pickup truck stuffed with boxes of clothes and a few personal items, Stephenie left rural Tennessee for a new life in Atlanta.
+Two weeks later, her red pickup truck loaded with boxes of clothes and a few personal items, Stephenie left rural Tennessee for a new life in Atlanta.